Learn about all the benefits of black cumin seed.

 The famous Greek physician Dioscorides, of the first century, used black cumin seeds to treat headaches, toothaches, nasal congestion, and intestinal worms.
 Ibn Sina, aka Avicenna, a famous first century Persian healer and author of the famous Book of Healing recommended black seed cumin as a cure for headaches, fever, toothaches, and common colds.
 He also wrote about how the seed fuels the body with energy and has preventative and restorative qualities.
 He describes it as a soothing agent for skin disorders, wounds, and external irritations.

 Despite the wealth of historical lore, researchers didn’t begin focusing on black cumin seed until a little over 40 years ago.
-Since then, there have been about 800 studies conducted in universities verifying the healing properties of this seed.
+Since then, there have been over 1,6000 studies conducted in universities verifying the healing properties of this seed.
 With a hundred different chemical constituents, including abundant sources of all the essential fatty acids, black cumin seeds are jam-packed with beneficial goodness.
-Its active compounds, crystalline nigellone and thymoquinone, have shown to have the most benefit.
+Its active compounds, crystalline nigellone and thymoquinone, have been shown to have the most benefit.

 Yet these little seeds also contain myristic acid, palmitic acid, stearic acid, palmitoleic acid, oleic acid, linoleic acid, arachidonic acid, proteins and vitamins B1, B2,B3, calcium, folate, iron, copper, zinc and phosphorous.
 They’re also an excellent source for Omega-3 fatty acids.